NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Numerical-Tests.md

 ### Grids

-The test functions are sampled on
+The test functions are sampled on two kinds of the data sets: Halton [1] and non-uniform random points.

 **References**